moq-wg/moq-transport/draft-lcurley-warp.md

 - the underlying transport is disconnected.

-On successful subscription, the publisher MUST deliver objects from the beginnig of the most recent group in the track, i.e, starting at Object Sequence of 0.
+On successful subscription, the publisher MUST deliver objects from the group sequence and object sequence as defined in {{track-params}}.

 ## SUBSCRIBE REPLY {#message-subscribe-reply}